General Information and FAQ's

 We get hundreds of entries, so keep your entry concise and to the point but ensure you complete all the relevant fields.
 There’s no need to include long background company histories – we can always check out corporate websites if we need any reminders or corporate updates.
 Focus on why you think your company should win an award and keep it brief.
 And please don’t just cut and paste from a press release – if your entry shows you actually care it’s more likely to get noticed.
 Something that reads like it’s been passed through the digestive systems of 12 lawyers will not stand out.

 // What are the awards categories?

-Leading Lights 2018 will feature 24 regular categories, the annual Hall of Fame process and, for the second year, three Women in Comms (WiC) awards.
+Leading Lights 2019 will feature 22 regular categories and the annual Hall of Fame process.

 // What submissions qualify for the Best New Product/Service and Most Innovative categories?